rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

     - Go
 ---

-Ever since Rob Pike published the text on the functional options pattern[^1], there's been no shortage of blogs, talks, or comments on how it improves or obfuscates configuration ergonomics.
+Ever since Rob Pike published the text on the [functional options pattern], there's been no shortage of blogs, talks, or comments on how it improves or obfuscates configuration ergonomics.

 While the necessity of such a pattern is quite evident in a language that lacks default